 Tuition and fees are based upon LLCC's rates.
 Tuition costs are reviewed each fall semester and are subject to change.
 Convenient payment plans are available.
 The CNA program has additional costs.
 Please refer to the CNA program for updated information.

-The following courses are part of the College NOW program.
+The following classes are part of the College Now program.
 Not all courses are offered every semester.

 Students and parents or guardians are welcome to make an appointment for success coaching with Dee Krueger.
 Appointments can be made online or by calling 217-786-2754.
 Email questions to email@example.com.

-Courses designed to transfer to a college or university after high school graduation are offered.
-These courses meet Illinois Articulation Initiative (IAI) guidelines.
-Below is a sampling of courses offered:
+The following are classes designed to transfer to a college or university after high school graduation are offered.
+These classes meet Illinois Articulation Initiative (IAI) guidelines.

 - General Biology